TreverHibbs/BPlusTree/README.md

 * The BPlusTree is for the creation and manipulation of the BPlusTree datastructures

 ## Conventions
-* All functions should have a comment block specifing there purpose and the purposes of their return values and parameters.
+* All functions should have a comment block specifing their purpose and the purposes of their return values and parameters.

 ### Code Paradigms